Craigleith Shops

 There were three shops at this intersection.

-North East corner was a Post Office and a grocers.
+North East corner was a Post Office and sweetie shop owned by a Millie Bennett and a grocers next

 The shops in (A) from left to right are, as far as I can remember: